IT trainers create and deliver courses that teach people at all levels of ability how to use information and communications technology (ICT) systems.

 - A driving licence is useful if you have to travel between training centres and clients.

 There is growing demand for IT trainers in software and systems companies as well as in colleges, libraries, adult education and training organisations.
-Some large companies have their own training departments but there has been a recent trend to outsource training.
+Some large companies have their own training departments.
 You will find jobs advertised in the press and on the internet.

 Workforce Education Levels (UK)